 Taxi:Taxis are available from outside all terminals (journey time to the city centre: 20-30 minutes; fixed fare: €30).
 Passengers should make sure the meter is turned on at the beginning of the journey and they are advised not to accept any offers of taxis inside the terminal building – official taxis are white in colour with a red stripe.
 AeroCity-Ares Mobile (tel: +34 91 747 7570) provides chauffeur-driven cars.

-Madrid Barajas Airport has two banks in each of Terminals 2 and 4.
+Madrid Barajas Airport has two banks, one in Terminal 2 and another in Terminal 4.
 There are also bureaux de change and ATMs dotted throughout the airport.

-Wi-Fi internet access is available in all terminals (the first 30 minutes are free of charge).
+Free Wi-Fi internet access is available throughout Adolfo Suárez Madrid-Barajas Airport.
 Additionally, there are almost 100 internet points positioned within the terminals, along with several mobile phone charging points.
 A post office is located on the ground floor of Terminal 1.

 There are more than 30 cafés, bars and restaurants at Madrid Barajas Airport, distributed throughout the terminals.

 A selection of more than 100 shops can be found at the airport, including duty-free for passengers leaving the European Union.
 Items available range from local produce and souvenirs to jewellery and electronics.

 Lost property offices are situated in Terminals 1 (tel: +34 91 393 6119) and 4 (tel: +34 91 746 6439), while left-luggage facilities (tel: +34 917 466 065) can be found in Terminals 1, 2 and 4.

 There are nurseries for young children in Terminals 2 and 4 and a children’s playground in Terminal 2.
 Pharmacies are located in Terminals 1, 2 and 4, while first aid stations can be found in Terminals 2 and 4.
 Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.

-Seven fully equipped meeting rooms are available for hire (tel: +34 91 393 6519) at Madrid Barajas Airport.
-A full-service business centre (tel: +34 91 333 7024; www.businesscenterbarajas.com) is located in Terminal 4 and there are VIP lounges in all terminals.
+Seven fully equipped meeting rooms are available for hire (tel: +34 91 393 6519) at Madrid Barajas Airport, and there are VIP lounges in all terminals.